petiay/measure_extinction/docs/calc_extinction.rst

 For details of the format of these files, see :ref:`data_formats`.
-Using these files, the spectra of both stars can be plotted by reading in the observed data using the :class:`~measure_extinction.stardata.StarData` object and then calling its member function plot_obs.
+Using these files, the spectra of both stars can be plotted by reading in the observed data using the :class:`~measure_extinction.stardata.StarData` object and then calling its member function plot.

 .. code-block:: python